jrjoacir/cerberus/README.md

 > Está documentação também está disponível em [Português do Brasil](README_pt-br.md).
 # Cerberus Project
 This project is an API whose purpose is to authorize or revoke access to product features.
 Every structure created involves the relationship of several entities: Clients, Users, Products, Contracts, Roles and Functionalities.
-Logical structures and business rules will be documented soon.
+Read [Entity Documentation](entity_documentation.md) to get more details about entities, theirs relations and objectives.

 The **Cerberus** project was created with the English language in mind, not because it has more "scope" or more "acceptance" in one or another community, but the English language was chosen only to contribute to the learning of the project's creator in this language in technical projects.
 There are other projects by this author that are in Brazilian Portuguese either for the convenience of the creator or for the intention of being more inclusive with Brazilian Portuguese speakers, my mother language.